 The applicants would aim to mitigate the noise emanating from their Poultry Unit with basic design procedures.
 Most of the noise emanating from the Poultry Unit once operational will be internal and therefore housed within the proposed building, therefore, there will be no negative impact on the residential properties from the housing of an additional 8,000 birds on site.
-The building has been sited as close as possible to the existing farmstead which has the benefit of the surrounding topography together with intervening features such as trees and hedgerows which shall act as a baffle to any sound emanating from the development, with additional trees and hedges to be planted/
+The building has been sited as close as possible to the existing farmstead which has the benefit of the surrounding topography together with intervening features such as trees and hedgerows which shall act as a baffle to any sound emanating from the development.